isomerpages/mol-services/_servicebundle_jobs/04-learn-new-skills.md

 ---
 title: Learn New Skills
-permalink: /first-job/learn-new-skills/
+permalink: /learn-new-skills/
-third_nav_title: Getting your 1st Job
+third_nav_title: Learn New Skills
 ---

 ## Apply for Programmes